The Fire Patrol

-The Fire Patrol is surviving American 1924 silent melodrama film directed by Hunt Stromberg and starring Anna Q. Nilsson that was based upon the 1891 play of the same name by James W. Harkins and Edwin Barbour.
+The Fire Patrol is surviving 1924 American silent melodrama film directed by Hunt Stromberg and starring Anna Q. Nilsson that was based upon the 1891 play of the same name by James W. Harkins and Edwin Barbour.
 Stromberg also produced the film and released it through Chadwick Pictures.

+Censorship

+Before The Fire Patrol could be exhibited in Kansas, the Kansas Board of Review required the removal of a scene where a black man was choking a white man, seen through a window.

 Preservation

 A copy of The Fire Patrol is preserved at La Corse Et Le Cinema, Porto Vecchio.